Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 //
 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Using TDF_Tool::Entry with TDF_ChildIterator you can retrieve the entries of your current label’s child labels as well.
+Using *TDF_Tool::Entry* with *TDF_ChildIterator* you can retrieve the entries of your current label’s child labels as well.

-**Example**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
 void DumpChildren(const TDF_Label& aLabel)
 {